ME-MarvinE/XCalendar/README.md

 # XCalendar

+## Notice: The wiki is outdated.
+It currently details version 2.1.0

-A plugin for Xamarin Forms providing a completely customisable calendar control with complex functionality.
+A plugin for Xamarin Forms and .NET MAUI providing a completely customisable calendar control with complex functionality.

 Features include:
 * Templates for NavigationView, MonthView, DayView, DayNamesView, and DayNameView with exposed commands.